bobablue/covid-cases-by-country/README.md

-# covid-cases-by-country
+# COVID cases by country
-Time series of COVID cases by country
+Time series of COVID-19 cases for selected countries in pandas dataframe and chart outputs